Insights Compliance

 JAFZA — the Jebel Ali Free Zone, the UAE’s oldest and one of its largest, anchored to the Jebel Ali port and heavy in logistics, trading and light industry — also requires audited accounts to renew a trade licence.
 In shape, the obligation mirrors DMCC’s: an annual audit, filed as part of keeping the licence live, signed by an auditor the authority accepts.

 The differences are in the detail, and the detail is what matters operationally.
 JAFZA sets its own deadlines, its own submission mechanics and its own view of who may sign the audit.
+The JAFZA approved auditors list is JAFZA’s own, so confirm that the auditors in JAFZA you are considering actually appear on the current version of it.
 For a company that only operates in JAFZA, this is straightforward once you know the window — treat it as a fixed annual event and work backwards from it.
 The complexity appears for groups that hold entities across more than one free zone.

 If you run a JAFZA company alongside a DMCC one — a common structure for trading groups — you are managing two compliance calendars, not one.
 A single close date does not automatically satisfy two different filing windows, and an auditor approved for one zone is not automatically approved for the other.
 The discipline is to map each entity’s year-end, each zone’s filing window and each zone’s approved-auditor position separately, then run one clean close that feeds both audits.
 For groups juggling this alongside a new corporate-tax filing obligation, aligning the audit calendar with corporate tax services keeps the whole compliance year moving to one rhythm instead of several competing ones.